 Jolene A. Lampton is licensed by the Missouri State Board of Public Accountancy and the Texas State Board of Public Accountancy.
-Dr. Lampton works as a professor of accounting for Park University at the Austin, Texas, campus.
-She instructs accounting subjects, both face-toface and online.
+Dr. Lampton instructs accounting subjects in online modality at Brazospoert College.
 Lampton has 20 years of professional work experience in the accounting world both in Missouri and Texas.
 Lampton consults, conducts research, and continues her work in accounting to stay current in the profession.
-Dr. Lampton has prepared a CPA-Exam preparatory course in ethics approved for the Texas CPA exam (offered by Park University).
+She has published numerous articles and received awards.
+She served on the IMA's Committee on Ethics (CoE) for seven years.
+She is a CPA and CFE.

-This course fulfills a 4-hour annual CPE requirement for CPA's or accountants.
+This course fulfills a 4-hour annual CPE requirement in ethics for CPA's or accountants with coverage of 4 case studies.